-Further, during discontinuous-mode operation the commanded pulse duration may become narrower than the capability of the converter to resolve.
-To maintain the output voltage within regulation, skipping switching pulses at light load conditions is a natural byproduct of that mode.
-This condition may occur if the output capacitor is charged to a value greater than the output regulation voltage and there is insufficient load to discharge the capacitor.
-A byproduct of pulse skipping is an increase in the peak-to-peak output ripple voltage.
+Further, during discontinuous mode operation the commanded pulse width may become narrower than the capability of the converter to resolve.
+To maintain the output voltage within regulation, skipping switching pulses at light load conditions is a natural by-product of that mode.
+This condition may occur if the output capacitor is charged to a value greater than the output regulation voltage, and there is insufficient load to discharge the capacitor.
+A by-product of pulse skipping is an increase in the peak-to-peak output ripple voltage.